Tok Janggut: Early life

-Rebellion
+Resistance

 After the Anglo-Siamese Treaty of 1909, Britain took over the jurisdiction of Kelantan from Siam without the consultation of the Sultan.
 The change in administration saw significant changes in the state's political system, and foreign relations was handled by Britain from 1910.

 The local government of Pasir Puteh in Kelantan was taken over by British administrators.
 British officer Encik Abdul Latiff took over the administration of Kelantan from the local leader, Engku Jeram.
 Latiff was viewed as an outsider by the Kelantan locals, both for his subservience to the British colonial administration and for the fact that, although Malay, he was not from Kelantan, which has a culture and dialect distinct from other Malay areas of Southeast Asia.
 Furthermore, anecdotal evidence suggests that Latif perhaps considered himself above the largely rural Kelantanese and was notably stern in his tax collection duties.

-Tok Janggut joins the rebellion
+Tok Janggut joins the resistance

 The deposed local administrator, Engku Besar Jeram, called upon Tok Janggut, Haji Said, Che Sahak Merbol and Penghulu Adam to discuss the tense situation in Kelantan.
 At the meeting, a pact was signed by the participants which prohibited any one of them to co-operate with the British.
 Their independence fight gained support from most Kelantan residents, whose refusal to pay taxes meant the revenue of the district dropped by half in one year.

 In 1915, Latiff discovered that Janggut was responsible, and sent Sergeant Sulaiman and six other policemen to arrest him.
 The officers found him surrounded by 2,000 of his followers, many of whom were carrying weapons.
 Tok Janggut did not try and escape: he stood his ground and refused to go with the officers.
 In the heat of the argument, Janggut stabbed Seargeant Sulaiman with his keris.
 Sulaiman shortly died, and the crowd disarmed the other officers, who were sent back to Latif.

 Encik Latif attempted to rally the surrounding villages against Janggut, but this failed because Tok Janggut was now marching towards Pasir Puteh with his followers.
 Latif fled Pasir Puteh to avoid Janggut, and to seek an audience with the Sultan of Kelantan in Kota Bharu.
 Tok Janggut's forces fought against the British in Pasir Puteh, and the rebels triumphed.
 They remained in Pasir Puteh for three days and declared the independence of Pasir Puteh from British rule.
 Engku Besar was selected as Sultan of Pasir Puteh, with Tok Janggut as his chief minister.
 Having heard about Janggut's rebellion from Encik Latif, the Sultan branded Janggut a traitor and called a meeting with the state officials.
 The rebel leaders were ordered to surrender themselves within seven days, failing which they would be arrested and sentenced to death.
 They refused to surrender, and a $500 reward was offered to anyone who arrested Engku Besar, Tok Janggut, Haji Said, Haji Ishak or Penghulu Adam.